-The group living arrangement determines if any resident may apply for SNAP benefits on his/her own behalf.
-Determination is based on the resident’s physical and mental ability to handle his/her own affairs.
+The group living arrangement determines if any resident may apply for SNAP benefits on their own behalf.
+Determination is based on the resident’s physical and mental ability to handle their own affairs.
 Encourage the group living arrangement provider to consult with other state agencies providing other services to individual residents prior to determination.

 Determine household size for eligible residents acting on their own behalf the same as for households living outside a group living arrangement.
 They may use SNAP benefits to purchase meals prepared especially for them at a group living arrangement if the facility is authorized by Food and Nutrition Services (FNS) for that purpose, or to purchase food to prepare meals for their own consumption.